Laurent45/Flexi-price/README.md

 ## Introduction

-**flexi-price** is a Spring Boot POC for calculating shopping cart prices for an online product sales company.
+**Flexi-price** is a Spring Boot POC for calculating shopping cart prices for an online product sales company.
 The company sells three types of products: high-end phones, mid-range phones, and laptops.
-There are two client types: personal and professional, each with specific pricing rules based on their profile and annual revenue.
+There are two client types: personal and professional, each with specific pricing rules based on their types and for professional on their annual revenue.
 The application uses Spring Web and Spring Data JPA (Spring boot v.3.5.4), organized in a multi-layer architecture.

 ## Getting Started